 5. Deploy an MVP quickly and begin iterating immediately

 In his Rules of Machine Learning, Google Research Scientist Martin Zinkevich describes best practices for building machine learning products.
 Early on in a product's development, Zinkevich stresses that developers should "Keep the first model simple and get the infrastructure right" (Rule #4).
-Deprioritizing modeling gains allows machine learning engineers to sort out the numerous infrastructure issues that need to be solved before the benefits of machine learning models can be fully realized.
+Deprioritizing modeling gains allows machine learning engineers to sort out the numerous infrastructure issues that need to be solved before the benefits of machine learning predictive models can be fully realized.
 The simple model provides baseline metrics and behavior to compare against and a reliable pipeline gives you the ability to test more complex models.

 Zinkevich isn't the only heavy hitter to emphasize this iterative approach to building machine learning products.
 Peter Skomoroch, CEO of SkipFlag and former lead data scientist at LinkedIn and AOL, recently stated that developing machine learning algorithms without user feedback is risky and can lead to unintended consequences.
 Instead, teams should "ship a complete MVP in production ASAP, benchmark, and iterate".
 Andrej Karpathy's advice for picking a first model is "Don't be a hero."
 The Director of AI at Tesla says that in the early stages of a product, developers should copy and paste the simplest architecture they think will solve the problem.
 "You're allowed to do something more custom later and beat this", he continues.